OcramT/Mobilize_Challenge/README.md

 ```
 npm install
 ```
+*** Note: upon testing, this sometimes generates an error on initial installation depending upon the Node version being used.
+This was a misstep on my part but can be remedied by using NVM to change Node versions.
+It's currently working on Node version 14.17.1 and has demonstrated errors on Node version 16.5.0.

 3. Add the corresponding API key (which should have been sent to you) to `MAP_API_KEY` in the `.env` file.
 4. Run the following command to bundle and start up the server:
 ```